 Civic Addressing - 911 Signs

-The Municipality supplies and installs the first 911 sign and post.
-After installation, the property owner is responsible for replacing damaged or missing 911 signs and posts.
+The Municipality supplies and installs the first 911 sign and post free of charge.
+After installation, the property owner is responsible for replacing damaged or missing 911 signs and posts for an additional fee.

 Traffic / Regulatory Signs